 Hours: Monday through Friday – 8:00 a.m. to 12:00 p.m. & 12:30 p.m. to 4:00 p.m.

-Family Connections provides support and assistance to child care providers by offering a variety of classes and short term trainings.
-These classes and trainings are designed to assist child care providers in meeting state training requirements, to participate in the Oregon Registry, to aid in program improvement, or to enroll in LBCC’s certificate or degree programs through the Child and Family Studies programs.
+Family Connections provides support and assistance to child care providers by offering a variety of classes and short-term training.
+These classes and training are designed to assist child care providers in meeting state training requirements, participating in the Oregon Registry, aiding in program improvement, or enrolling in LBCC’s certificate or degree programs through the Child and Family Studies programs.

 Connects families with parenting classes, services, and resources in their county for children and families prenatal to 6 years old.